Probing the Impact of WIMP Dark Matter on Universal Relations, GW170817 Posterior and Radial Oscillations: Equation of state of dark matter admixed neutron star

-where ${\cal{L}}_{had.}$ is the Lagrangian density for the hadronic matter (for details, see Ref. \cite{aqdm}).
-The factor $f$ is the Higgs-nucleon coupling parameter \cite{singlet3}, the central value ($f=0.3$) of which has been considered by following the lattice computations \cite{lattice1,lattice2,lattice3,lattice4}. $M_N, M_h$ are the masses of the nucleon and Higgs boson, respectively, and $v=246~GeV$ is the Higgs vacuum expectation value.
-A light Higgs boson with mass $M_h=40~GeV$ is taken within NMSSM as it satisfies the condition that Yukawa coupling (interaction strength of Higgs field with the DM particles) lies in the perturbative regime ($y < 1$).
+where ${\cal{L}}_{had.}$ is the Lagrangian density for the hadronic matter (for details, see Ref. \cite{Quddus_2020}).
+The factor $f$ represents the Higgs-nucleon coupling parameter \cite{Cline:2013aa,Cline:2015aa}, with a central value $f=0.3$ considered based on lattice computations \cite{ALARCON2013413,Young:2013aa,Alvarez-Ruso:2013aa,Ren2012}.
+In this context, $M_N$ and $M_h$ denote the masses of the nucleon and Higgs boson, respectively, and $v=246~GeV$ corresponds to the Higgs vacuum expectation value.
+Within NMSSM, a light Higgs boson with mass $M_h=40~GeV$ is chosen to satisfy the condition that the Yukawa coupling (interaction strength of the Higgs field with the DM particles) remains in the perturbative regime ($y < 1$).
 On changing the DM particle mass, the coupling coefficient $y$ is calculated by following the Eq.

-where $\mu$ is the reduced mass of a dark matter-nucleon system, and $\sigma$ is the spin-independent cross-section of dark matter interaction with nucleon, satisfying the DAMA results \cite{sarah}.
+where $\mu$ is the reduced mass of a dark matter-nucleon system, and $\sigma$ is the spin-independent cross-section of dark matter interaction with nucleon, satisfying the DAMA results \cite{Andreas_2008}.

-The EOS of nuclear matter (NM) can beget within an effective theory, having appropriate degrees of freedom.
-In particular, e.g., non-relativistic Skyrme type density functional theory \cite{tond}, perturbative QCD \cite{aleksi,tyler}, and relativistic mean-field formalism (RMF) \cite{walecka74} are used to generate EOSs of NM.
-In this work, we have generated EOSs of pure hadronic matter within RMF formalism corresponding to recently developed IOPB-I \cite{iopb1} and G3 \cite{G3} (softre than the IOPB-I set) parameter sets along with the well-known NL3 \cite{lala97} (stiffer) parameter set.
+The EOS of NM can be derived within effective theories that incorporate appropriate degrees of freedom.
+Various approaches, such as non-relativistic Skyrme-type density functional theory \cite{TONDEUR1984297}, perturbative QCD \cite{Kurkela:2010aa,Gorda_2016}, and the relativistic mean-field formalism (RMF) \cite{WALECKA1974491}, are used to generate EOSs of nuclear matter.
+In this study, we have generated EOSs of pure hadronic matter using the RMF formalism.
+These EOSs correspond to the parameter sets IOPB-I \cite{Kumar:2018aa}, G3 \cite{KUMAR2017197}, QMC-RMF1, QMC-RMF2, QMC-RMF3, and QMC-RMF4 \cite{PhysRevC.106.055804}.
+The QMC-RMF series of parameter sets are specifically developed to model nuclear matter across a wide range of temperatures and densities that are relevant for neutron stars and neutron star mergers.
+These interactions take into account the uncertainties provided by chiral effective field theory ($\chi$EFT) for neutron matter and are consistent with contemporary astrophysical constraints on the EOS \cite{PhysRevC.106.055804}.

-Considering RMF EOS for the hadronic part of NS, and imposing charge neutrality and chemical equilibrium conditions, the EOS of dark matter admixed NS can be solved with the help of variational principle by applying mean-field approximations.
-The detailed formalism can be found in Ref. \cite{aqdm}, but for the sake of completeness, we present here the expressions for the energy density and pressure of dark matter admixed neutron star.
+By considering the RMF EOS for the hadronic part of the NS and imposing charge neutrality and chemical equilibrium conditions, the EOS of a dark matter-admixed NS can be determined using mean-field approximations and the variational principle.
+The detailed formalism can be found in Ref. \cite{Quddus_2020}, but for completeness, we provide here the expressions for the energy density and pressure of the dark matter-admixed neutron star.

 Where

 are the energy density and pressure for the leptonic part of an NS with leptonic mass $m_l$, and fermi momentum $k_l$,